MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/xamarin.md

 ##### 4.2.3 Xamarin.Forms

 To use a Xamarin.Forms application targeting iOS, Android and UWP platforms, you need to create three applications in the App Center portal - one for each platform.
 Creating three apps will give you three App secrets - one for each.
-Open your `App.xaml.cs` (or your class that inherits from `Xamarin.Forms.Application`) in your shared or portable project and add the method below in the **constructor**.
+Open your **App.xaml.cs** file (or your class that inherits from `Xamarin.Forms.Application`) in your shared or portable project and add the method below in the `OnStart()` method.

 ```csharp
 AppCenter.Start("ios={Your App Secret};android={Your App Secret};uwp={Your App Secret}", typeof(Analytics), typeof(Crashes));